 - Cancer, like colon and breast

-A diet loaded with fruits and vegetables and regular exercise is the best way to prevent a myriad of lifestyle-related chronic diseases — another one of the major benefits of eating healthy.
+A diet loaded with fruits and vegetables and regular exercise is the best way to prevent a myriad of lifestyle-related chronic diseases — another one of the major benefits of a healthy lifestyle.

 3. Give Yourself an Emotional Boost